Apple.com/bill

 • Use Family Sharing Wisely: Monitor the use of Family Sharing and periodically review expenditures made by family members.

-Check Your Apple Purchase History
+How To Check Apple Purchase History

 To find out what the charge is for, follow these steps: